Nick De Luca: International

 De Luca was a member of the Scotland A squads for the 2006 and 2007 Churchill Cup tournaments in Canada and England respectively.
 A former Scotland Sevens internationalist, De Luca is the joint all-time leading try scorer for the Scotland under-21 team.
 He shares this honour with Ben Cairns.

 Having already represented Scotland at all age-grade levels as well as 'A' level, De Luca was called up to the Scotland squad for the 2008 Six Nations Championship.
 He made his debut for Scotland against France in the first game of the 2008 Six Nations Championship.
 De Luca held on to his position for the following game against Wales.
 He had a difficult introduction to international rugby as he struggled throughout the 2008 RBS 6 Nations as part of an under-used and ineffective Scottish backline from which he has done well to recover.

 De Luca was part of the Scotland team that recorded a historic series victory in Argentina in June 2010, starting at outside centre in the first test victory in Tucuman.

 His first international try was on 19 March 2011 in the 2011 Six Nations Championship match against Italy at Murrayfield, the first Scotland try at the stadium since November 2009.

 De Luca started for Scotland in the 2011 Rugby World Cup games against Georgia and Argentina.
 He displaced Joe Ansbro who had started in the first game for Scotland against Romania.
 In the next game, a decider against England, De Luca joined the game as a second-half substitute for the injured Max Evans.

 Personal life

-De Luca is married to Alissa, and together they have two daughters.
+De Luca is married to Alissa, and together they have three daughters.

 Dumfries-born De Luca applauded the heroics of his local football team Queen of the South in reaching the 2008 Scottish Cup Final against the odds after recording a shock 4–3 semi-final win over Aberdeen.
 De Luca said: "Although I'm not a big football fan, it was really pleasing to see Queen of the South reach the Scottish Cup Final: that type of result is what sport is all about."